 The booking experience was instant and simple with all the instructions included on how to redeem the voucher codes from Groupon.
-The email confirmation came through straight away and when boarding the boat, all we needed was the lead persons name.
-We bought additional drinks vouchers to use onboard, however we probably didn’t need to as you’ll find out later in the post!
+The email confirmation came through straight away and when boarding the boat, all we needed was the lead person name.
+We bought additional drinks vouchers to use onboard, however, we probably didn’t need to as you’ll find out later in the post!

 Hello from Biggles

 Biggles introduced himself as our tour guide for the afternoon and was a significant part of this being a great unique experience.
 His passion and knowledge of both Sydney Harbour and the Whales gets everyone engaged and excited.
 His photo taking skills are fantastic too (and a good job as we didn’t manage to take many whilst out at sea!)

 Before boarding the vessel, which is easy to find along King Street Wharf, Biggles could not emphasise enough that the weather conditions had turned against us.